heyitsuzair/wordpress-theme/README.md

-This Theme Is Under Development By Muhammad Uzair.
+This Theme Is Developed By Muhammad Uzair For Learning WordPress Theme Development.
+Made With :heart: By UZAIR